 Anaplan solves for this, by providing automated data loads of new employees and new accounts, then automatically assigning hierarchies.
 It offers visibility to earned, paid and accrued amounts in local currencies to each payee without the need for statements.
 Additionally, it runs dispute resolution in a collaborative environment, with documentation and annotation — meaning you can see exactly what changed, and exactly when.

 Is your organization experiencing inefficiencies with Excel-based collaboration?
 Do you want to learn more about how to streamline operations with a CPM solution?
-Keep in mind, there is no one-size-fits-all solution – so talk to one of our industry experts to find out which CPM system fits your exact needs.
-Call us at (855) 367 8020 to set up a consultation.
+Find out more in our Budget Automation and System Selection Checklist:

 Categorized in: Financial Systems